raspberrypilearning/flappy-astronaut/en/step_5.md

 	sense = SenseHat()
 	```

-- To begin with, you need to create two variables that represent the pixels colour.
+- To begin with, you need to create two variables that represent the pixel colours.
 To make this simple, you can use red and blue.
 If you want to learn a little more about how computers represent colours, then have a look at the section below.

 [[[generic-theory-colours]]]